 When a Samaritan woman came to draw water, Jesus said to her, “Will you give me a drink?”
 (His disciples had gone into the town to buy food.)
 (John 4:3-7)

 The Bible says that Jesus “had to go through Samaria” (v.
 4 italics added).
-The Jewish people typically traveled miles longer on a route that skirted Samaria.
-So, it was possible for Jesus to avoid Samaria.
+The Jewish people typically traveled skirted Samaria.
 But, the Bible says that Jesus had to go through Samaria.
 The reason He “had” to go to Samaria was because that was the nature of His person and purpose.
-He had to go to Samaria to share the message of salvation with Samaritans.
+He had to share the message of salvation with Samaritans.
 For He, “came to seek and to save the lost” (Luke 19:10).

-Stopping at a well in Samaria, Jesus began a conversation with an adulterous, Samaritan woman.
+Stopping at a well in Samaria, Jesus began a conversation with a woman.
 This stood in stark contrast to the Jewish culture and religious practices of that day.

 Prejudices and biases are common in culture today.
 And these things creep into individuals and congregations in many churches.
-There are many who are more concerned about their devout appearances than they are about lost people in this world who so desperately need to hear the message of the gospel.
+There are many who are more concerned about their devout appearances than they are about those in this world who so desperately need to hear the message of the gospel.

 But a prejudiced and haughty mindset will hinder spiritual growth and suppress evangelization.
 This is a heart problem that is rooted in arrogance.
 The heart of a man “is deceitful above all things and beyond cure.
 Who can understand it?”
 (Jer.
 17:9).

 “Brothers and sister, believers in our glorious Lord Jesus Christ must not show favoritism” (James 2:1).
 A heart attune with Christ and humbled to His Lordship will overpower internal worldly prejudices.
 We can overcome biases if we allow ourselves to be filled with the love of Christ because the purity of Christ can root out impurities in our heart.